Geographical distribution of Italian speakers

 This article details the geographical distribution of speakers of the Italian language, regardless of the legislative status within the countries where it is spoken.
 In addition to the Italian-speaking area in Europe, Italian-speaking minorities are present in few countries.
+More than 67 million people in the world speak Italian as their first language and more than 80 million have it as either their first or second language.